M4GICB/hello_world_flask/README.md

 # My First Flask Web App: hello_world_flask

 ## Description:
 This is a basic web application that has a home page and an about page.
 The home page is routed to `localhost:5000/` and `localhost:5000/home`.
-THe about page is routed to `localhost:5000/about`.
-This is a basic proof of concept project that shows how to set up a python Flask web application
+The about page is routed to `localhost:5000/about`.
+This is a basic proof of concept project that shows how to set up a python Flask web application for learning purposes.

+Tutorial Being Followed: Corey Schafer Flask Tutorial - https://youtube.com/playlist?list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH

 ## Set Up:
 ### Requirements: